TesseracT33/GB/README.md

 # Known bugs and issues
 - Some minor graphical issues.
+- Certain sound effects in some games sound a bit off.
 - Controller input is not detected at all.

 # Notes on usage